davidtsmith523/health-data-management/README.md

 npx jest login.test.js
 ```

-will run a backend test for the login functionality
+will run a backend test suite for the login functionality

 ```
 npx jest addPatient.test.js
 ```

-will run a backend test for the add functionality
+will run a backend test suite for the add functionality